Accelerating Hardware Development

 If the evaluation decision did not explicitly indicate an opportunity for the company to resubmit its proposal, it indicates that NSIC is not interested in pursuing that specific plan.
 Hence, a resubmission, while technically possible, is unlikely to result in a different outcome.

 OSC and NSIC are complementary organizations and are working together.
-OSC focuses on encouraging private sector investors to focus on a wide range of technologies of importance to DoD through the SBIC program, and, eventually, loan guarantees.
+OSC focuses on encouraging private sector investors to focus on a wide range of technologies of importance to DoD through the SBIC program and loan guarantees.
 NSIC directly funds selected early-stage companies developing dual-use products in specific topics of interest.